truzzt/ids-basecamp-clearinghouse/README.md

 - `TC_DAPS_URL`: The url of the DAPS used by the Clearing House.
 The Trusted Connector uses `https://daps.aisec.fraunhofer.de/v2` as the default DAPS url.
 - `TC_KEYSTORE_PW`: The password of the key store mounted in the Trusted Connector.
 Defaults to `password`.
 - `TC_TRUSTSTORE_PW`: The password of the trust store mounted in the Trusted Connector.
 Defaults to `password`.
+- `TC_CH_ISSUER_CONNECTOR`: Issuer connector needed for IDS Messages as specified by the [InfoModel](https://github.com/International-Data-Spaces-Association/InformationModel)
+- `TC_CH_AGENT`: Server agent needed for IDS Messages as specified by the [InfoModel](https://github.com/International-Data-Spaces-Association/InformationModel)

 #### Example Configuration (docker-compose)
 ```